 Shoreditch High Street

 This road is full of unusual shops, including vintage clothes shop Child of the Jago, co-owned by the son of Vivienne Westwood and Malcolm McClaren.
-Work your way north, making sure that you visit Maiden, a design gift shop, Milk, a ‘concept boutique’., and Present, a menswear store.
+Work your way north, making sure that you visit Maiden, a design gift shop, and Milk, a ‘concept boutique’.